TheOdinProject/curriculum/foundations/html_css/css-foundations/intro-to-css.md

 }
 ~~~

-Instead of a period, we use a hashtag immediately followed by the case-sensitive value of the ID attribute.
+Also, instead of a period, we use a hashtag immediately followed by the case-sensitive value of the ID attribute.
 A common pitfall is people overusing the ID attribute when they don't necessarily need to, and when classes will suffice.
 While there are cases where using an ID makes sense or is needed, such as taking advantage of specificity or having links redirect to a section on the current page, you should use IDs **sparingly** (if at all).

-The major difference between classes and IDs is that an element can only have **one** ID.
-An ID cannot be repeated on a single page, and the ID attribute should not contain any whitespace at all.

 #### The Grouping Selector